mukhe027/scubalab/_posts/2025-05-07-example-post-2.md

 author: SCUBA Lab Team
 ---

-We’ve got some exciting news from the lab today!

 Taiwo Hazeez, Cosme Penney and Daniel Guido had their paper titled "Evaluating Relative Localization in GPS-Denied Environments Using Starling2 UAVs" accepted!